microsoft/NTA/Community Training Curriculum/STEMxMotorsports/README.md

 ## Getting Started

 __Step 1__
 + Download: Chose the file you would like to download from the STEMxMotorsports course page. https://github.com/microsoft/NTA/tree/main/Community%20Training%20Curriculum/STEMxMotorsports.
-Click the "Download ZIP" button on the far right (or click on the 3 dots in the far right and select "download") to obtain a copy of the course materials to your local machine.
+Click the **Download ZIP** button on the far right (or click on the 3 dots in the far right and select "download") to obtain a copy of the course materials to your local machine.
 "Racing with Rajah-Teacher Content" zip file will give you access to the educator guide "Racing with Rajah-Student Content" zip file will give you access to a self-paced student module